marco-ht/pipex/README.md

 ## Bonus Part

-For additional points, implement the following bonus features:
+For the bonus part it is required to implement the following bonus features:

 ### Multiple Pipes:

-Extend your program to handle more than two commands.
+Extending the program to handle more than two commands.
 For example:

 ```sh
 $> ./pipex infile "cmd1" "cmd2" "cmd3" ... "cmdn" outfile